forjagames/fg-api/docs/website/docs/misc/glossary.md

 ### Favicon
 A Favicon is an icon associated with a particular website, typically displayed in the address bar of a browser accessing the site or next to the site name in a user's list of bookmarks.

+### Wildcard
+A Wildcard (lternatively called a wild character or wildcard character), is a symbol used to replace or represent one or more characters.
+The most common wildcards are the asterisk (*), which represents one or more characters, and the question mark (?), which represents a single character.

 ## Blockchain

 ### Blockchain